gogins/csound-extended/silencio/patches/README.md

 render audio from any MIDI or score events.
 All audio output levels are normalized so that MIDI velocity 80 produces about -6 dBFS.
 Each instrument patch uses a releasing envelope.
 The patches are optimized for audio quality.
+Pitches, amplitudes, or durations that would crash the instrument are reflected back into a safe domain before rendering.

 All audio outputs and inputs are performed using the signal flow graph opcodes.
 In the orchestra header, `#define USE_SPATIALIZATION` to output audio